JinnLynn/alfred-workflows/README.md

 ## Lyric

-Search, Download, Show or Save Lyric.
+To search, download, show or save Lyric.

 * ENTER download lyric to `~/Downloads`
 * CMD + ENTER copy lyric to clipboard